 North East Lincolnshire has a history of strong partnership working.
 As part of a long-standing Section 75 arrangement, the council is responsible for commissioning and providing children’s services, while the clinical commissioning group (CCG) is responsible for adult social care.
 North East Lincolnshire had a ‘care trust plus’ and developed a range of effective integration arrangements, including intermediate care and mental health.
+This case study forms part of our integrated care systems (ICS) resource.

 Stemming from this, the council and the CCG formed North East Lincolnshire Union and are now co-located on one site with a single chief executive, with plans for a single senior leadership team and a single set of commissioning priorities.